 Have you heard the latest buzz?

-Develop your interest and career potential in the beekeeping sector by enrolling in NZ Certificate in Apiculture.
+Develop your interest and career potential in the beekeeping sector by enrolling in the NZ Certificate in Apiculture [Level 3].

 This programme will develop your skills in hive management, control methods for bee pests and diseases, effects of control methods on bee products, hive site selection and onsite positioning, construction and repair of hives, bee lifecycle and behaviour, bee nutrition and feeding, bee fodder crops, including toxic plant risk, requeening hives, swarm control, wintering bees, honey harvesting and extraction.